 In recent years, the ministry has organized several symposiums inviting Moroccan expats from around the world.

 The latest event was a forum on the mobilization of skilled Moroccans from Canada in aeronautics, which took place on October 5 in Skhirat.

 The forum convened 200 participants.
 A delegation from Aero Montreal, Moroccan members of the Aero Mac, Canadian experts in the aeronautics field, investors, institutional managers, and technical and financial partners.

 According to a recent study conducted by the ministry, Moroccan expats “have considerable potential to contribute to the socio-economic development of Morocco.”

 The study was conducted in collaboration with the Organization for Economic Co-operation and Development (OECD).

-A statement from the ministry said that of the 2.6 million Moroccans residing in OECD countries, 70 percent are under 45, while 500,000 hold higher education degrees.
+A statement from the ministry said that of the 2.6 million Moroccans residing in OECD countries (70%) are under 45.
+Most importantly, 500,000 of them hold higher education degrees.